 - and occupational or trade names.

-The Scandinavian nomenclature seems to have provided one early form, particularly in the north of England.
-William son of John therefore became William Johnson and so forth.
-Alternatively, the suffix “s” was used, the “s” denoting the genitive or “of.”
+Patronyms.
+Patronyms (meaning “son of”) became a common form of establishing surnames.
+The suffix “s” was used, the “s” denoting the genitive or “of.”
 Thus Roberts or Williams.
-In the twelfth and thirteenth century, William, Robert, Richard, and Thomas were the most used first names.
-John became popular in the fourteenth century, as did Henry and Roger.
-These names became the bases for the most common surnames.
+In the 12th and 13th century William, Robert, Richard, and Thomas were the most used first names.
+John became popular in the 14th century, as did Henry and Roger.
+Other common “s” patronyms have been Daniels, James, Matthews. and Peters.

-Sometimes, the nickname signifies an outsider (i.e. “Walsh” or “Welsh” being Welsh and “Scott” Scottish).
+Sometimes, the nickname would signify an outsider – i.e. Walsh or Welsh being Welsh, Scott Scottish, and French and Francis French.
 In time, Welsh-origin names such as Evans and Griffiths came into England, as did Scottish names as well

+Location.
+Alternatively, the surname could reflect location.
 Many people were also named by where they lived.
 Thus John who lived by a wood became John Wood, Thomas who lived in a hall (probably as a servant) Thomas Hall.
-The location names were either singular or with the suffix “s” (denoting “of”), such as Banks or Rhodes.
+The location names were either singular or with the suffix “s” (denoting “of”), such as Banks or Brooks or Hill or Underwood.

-Some names are more prevalent in one region of the country.
-Some are localized within one particular area.
-Some less common names often have more than one geographic origin.
-And some come from a single place or forebear.
+Some names are more prevalent in one region of the country – Quayle for instance in the Isle of Man, Rowntree in Yorkshire, Penfold in Sussex, or Pascoe in Cornwall.
+Some are localized within one particular area or region of the country.
+And some like Sykes may come from a single place or forebear.

 Scottish, Welsh and Irish Surnames